exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 ### 5 Allow a tare adjustment to be applied to the weighing machine

-Implement the `WeighingMachine.TareAdjustment` and `WeighingMachine.DisplayWeight` properties
+Implement the `WeighingMachine.TareAdjustment` and `WeighingMachine.DisplayWeight` properties:

 ``` csharp
     var wm = new WeighingMachine();
     wm.InputWeight = 100m;